 - Have a health condition such as diabetes or high blood pressure.

 - Have had in vitro fertilization for this pregnancy.

 Risk factors you can control include:

-Most cases of placenta previa are found during the second trimester when a woman has a routine ultrasound.
-Or it may be found when a pregnant woman has vaginal bleeding and gets an ultrasound to find out what is causing it.
-Some women don't find out that they have placenta previa until they have bleeding at the start of labour.
+Most cases of placenta previa are found during the second trimester during a routine ultrasound.
+Or it may be found when a pregnant person has vaginal bleeding and gets an ultrasound to find out what is causing it.
+Some people don't find out that they have placenta previa until they have bleeding at the start of labour.

 The kind of treatment you will have depends on:

 - Whether or how much you are bleeding.

 - How the problem is affecting your health and your baby's health.

 - How close you are to your due date.